helen-laktionova/spryker-for-developers/README.md

 :construction:	[TODO]

-## Reason 3: No need for a big team to build or run a Spryker project
+## Reason 3: Spryker features, customisability and extensibility
-:construction:	[TODO]

-## No Spaghetti code, but a State Machine
+### Features: No Spaghetti code, but a State Machine
 One of the biggest challenges in e-commerce is the mapping and implementation of business processes in the IT infrastructure.
 What can still be easily implemented with a simple B2C business model becomes a real challenge with more complex business processes in the B2B area.

 As an example of this, we can imagine the processing of an order.
 The order must be processed separately depending on the products ordered, the desired delivery time, the stock level and the type of payment.